A Brief Guide on Crypto Liquidity Pools

 So, let’s get this party started.

-Decentralized Finance (DeFi) has revolutionised the way people deal with their assets in the crypto markets since its inception.
-It wasn’t until the launch of DeFi that a user realised what it meant to have actual possession of his assets.
+Decentralized Finance (DeFi) has revolutionized the way people deal with their assets in the crypto markets since its inception.
+It wasn’t until the launch of DeFi that a user realized what it meant to have actual possession of his assets.

 DeFi protects us from this danger.
 But what made the DeFi ecosystem viable in the first place?